mureinik/bpunit/README.md

   Alleh, N. (2004).

-All to often you encounter a situation where some piece of the code was not tested because "it's too simple to break", or "it's not worth the effort".
+All too often you encounter a situation where some piece of the code was not tested because "it's too simple to break", or "it's not worth the effort".
 More often than not, these are the places that contain the bugs.